tklwin/bean-disease-classification-benchmark-finetuning/README.md

-# Benchmarking and Stepwise Fine-tuning using Transfer Learning for Bean Disease Classification with Pre-trained Convolutional Neural Networks

 This repository contains the code and supplementary materials for the research paper:

 "**Benchmarking and Stepwise Fine-tuning of Transfer Learning Models for Bean Disease Classification**"